 Here are a few tips on how to keep employees motivated and energized:

 - Be flexible with work hours.
 Sometimes time is more valuable than money.

 - Check in with employees.
 Give them the tools they need to be efficient.

 - Include them in implementing new efficiency processes.

 4. Define a Process

-5. Audit your business and look for inefficiencies.
+5. Audit your small business organization

 “Start by looking at customer complaints and employee frustrations.
 These are often red flags for inefficiencies where you can improve your process.”